ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/draft-kucherawy-dmarc-dmarcbis.md

 aspf:
 :   (plain-text; OPTIONAL; default is "r".)
 Indicates whether strict or relaxed SPF Identifier Alignment mode is required by the Domain Owner.
-See {#spf-identifiers} for details.
+See (#spf-identifiers) for details.
 Valid values are as
 follows:

     r: